How much does it cost to build a house?

 According to Westpac’s Senior Manager of Credit Strategy and Policy Heiko Jonkers, not only can the factory production line model of prefab save on average 15% on construction costs, but there are other savings from the prefab model.
 “There are labour savings from the builders working at the factory, instead of having to commute to each off-site location.
 And there are material savings from cutting timber efficiently in the factory” Jonkers says.

-A four-bedroom prefab home with two bathrooms measuring 115.2sqm including modern appliances can start from $300,000.
+A four-bedroom prefab home with two bathrooms measuring 115.2 sqm including modern appliances can start from $370,000.

 Here at Genius Homes, we have our own truck, and the team is experienced in delivering around the South Island.
 The cost for delivery can vary quite a bit depending on the location, as well as the size of the home being delivered.
 A small one-bedroom dwelling delivered within the Timaru area can cost as little as $11,000 while a sizeable four-bedroom home to the same town can cost around $52,000.

-If you’re thinking about building a new home but are looking to get the most bang for your buck, then check out our range of prefabricated home options by downloading our digital brochure.
-There’s bound to be a design to suit your unique needs and design preferences and our standard inclusions are readily available for you to see.
+If you’re thinking about building a new home and are looking to get the most bang for your buck, then check out our range of prefabricated home options by downloading our latest brochure.
+Whether you're looking to get onto the property ladder or for a long-term investment property, there’s bound to be a design to suit your unique needs and our standard inclusions are readily available for you to see.